- Docs

 Plugin Installation

-- For each bundled plugin, the installer fetches the latest version from your repository
+- The installer fetches the latest version of each bundled plugin from your repository.

-- Existing plugins can be overwritten based on your settings
+- Existing plugins are overwritten or skipped based on your settings.

 -